kinale/pf-kernel/docs/README.md

 # What is this?

-**pf-kernel** is yet another Linux kernel fork which provides you with a handful of awesome features not merged into mainline.
-It is based on neither existing Linux fork nor patchset, although some unofficial ports may be used if required patches haven't been released officially.
-The name of the fork is by **no means** related to BSD Packet Filter. «pf» stands for «post-factum», the author's nickname.
+**pf-kernel** is a desktop-oriented Linux kernel fork.
+Its name is by **no means** related to BSD Packet Filter. "pf" stands for "post-factum", the author's nickname.

 # OK, what's there in your patchset?